opclavicle/object-learning-task/README.md

 # A five-day training discription
-To host this experiment, 2 things are required.
+This object-learning-task contains two versions of object training code.
+The whole project and its latest version can be found on https://osf.io/utx6n/.

+# Requirements
-A computer screen which can generate 100 Hz images and install MATLAB and Psychotoolbox.
+A computer screen can generate 100 Hz images.
-Participants need to be ramdanly assinged to one of two versions of the task.
+MATLAB
+Psychotoolbox

 # Version one: